Convert HEIC to JPG

 - Printing — most online photo print services require JPG; HEIC-only files get rejected at upload.

-Privacy by default.
 Conversion runs in your browser using the Canvas API and a client-side HEIC decoder loaded from a CDN once and cached for offline reuse.
 Your photo never reaches a third-party server.
 No metadata logging, no account, no email required.
-You can verify this by going offline before you click Convert — the conversion still completes.
+Verify it by going offline before you click Convert — the conversion still completes.

 FAQ